-- Pupils must be reissued with their Reading answer booklet from session one, and a copy of the reading booklet, It's a Dog's Life. - Pupils must be reminded that they may need to refer to the whole reading booklet, including The Monster of the Common, when answering questions in Part 2 of the Reading answer booklet. - Pupils have 5 minutes reading time.
-They must be instructed to read only the Canine Communication section of the reading booklet, It's a Dog's Life.
+- Pupils must be reissued with their Reading answer booklet from session one, and a copy of the reading booklet, Stranger Than Fiction? - Pupils must be reminded that they may need to refer to the whole reading booklet, including the contents page and first two sections, when answering questions in Part 2 of the Reading answer booklet. - Pupils have 10 minutes reading time.
+They must be instructed to read only the second part (pages 8-14) of the reading booklet, Stranger Than Fiction?.
 They must not look at the questions in the Reading answer booklet during this time. - Pupils have 20 minutes to answer the questions.
-They must be instructed to answer Part 2 only of the Reading answer booklet, starting at page 8 and continuing until they have reached the end of the booklet. - Pupils should be advised to work through Part 2 only of the Reading answer booklet, referring to the whole reading booklet where necessary.
+They must be instructed to answer Part 2 only of the Reading answer booklet, starting at page 7 and continuing until they have reached the end of the booklet. - Pupils should be advised to work through Part 2 only of the Reading answer booklet, referring to the whole reading booklet where necessary.
 If they cannot answer a question, they should move on and return to it later. - Pupils should be reminded of the time halfway through the test and 5 minutes before the end. - Pupils should be told that if they are unsure about what to do they may ask for help.